 Notice once again, that the First Law of Thermodynamics is not being broken.
 There are no calories created out of thin air.
 It is simply irrelevant to human physiology.

 I studied biochemistry in university and took a full year course on thermodynamics.
 At no point did we ever discuss the human body or weight gain/ loss.
 Because it has nothing to do with thermodynamics.
-If anybody mentions the ‘first law of thermodynamics’ regarding weight loss, you, too will know that they are just very smart.
-Or maybe they just haven’t really thought about what thermodynamics actually is.
+If anybody mentions the ‘first law of thermodynamics’ regarding weight loss, I suspect they haven’t really thought about what thermodynamics actually is.

-Nutritionists on the other hand, especially the calorie counters, can’t seem to say enough about Thermodynamics.
-They have ‘science’ envy.
-They desperately want the quantitative and theoretical backing of hard science and therefore pretend that human physiology is like physics, with its hard rules and laws.
+Nutritionists on the other hand, especially those who promote calorie counting, can’t seem to say enough about Thermodynamics.
+They want the quantitative and theoretical backing of hard science and therefore pretend that human physiology is like physics, with its hard rules and laws.

 News flash, guys.
 Physiology is physiology and physics is physics.
 Don’t mess the two up.

-The CICO people are Fregley.
+In my personal opinion, those who promote CICO are like Fregley.
 He is the character in ‘Diary of a Wimpy Kid’ who is the unpopular kid who wants desperately to be liked.
-CICO people desperately want the approval of hard science that they are willing to pretend that physiology is physics.
+CICO people desperately want the approval of hard science that they overlook the fact that physiology is not physics.

 You also can’t use the Heisenberg uncertainty principle for weight loss.
 The Bernouilli Effect doesn’t apply to the urine stream.
 Physics is physics.
 Physiology is physiology.